SilverLinings89/Waveguide/Progress.md

 # Sunday, 23rd of January

 I also swapped the order of the signal evaluation and the transformed output because the transformation might not work precisely right and I want to make sure that the evaluation happens.

+# Tuesday, 8th of February

+In recent days I have added an implementation of an angled waveguide geometry and performed some cleanup.
+Also, I have moved all the run-scripts to a folder called run instead of build, since build is normally excluded from git and should only contain the build artifacts.
+There are now parameter files for a straight waveguide geometry of variable length that serves as an example for the deterioration of sweeping preconditioners if the number of subdomains increases.
+The evaluation of these results will be performed today and stored in the new Artifacts folder.
+I have added a description for the pml scaling runs and evaluated the runs that are done.
+However, there are some large runs still waiting.